What is Gambling Disorder?

 The study’s goal is to confirm the preliminary efficacy of the Kaihani Score as a blood-based means of assessing gambling propensity.

 Title: Milk Thistle in Pathological Gambling

 University of Chicago

-Individuals with gambling disorder report chronically high levels of stress, and vulnerability to gambling addiction is enhanced by stressful events (4), particularly as stress may result cognitive problems leading to impulsive and unhealthy decisions.
-A stress response is elicited when sensations and Observations do not match existing or anticipated expectations.
+Individuals with gambling disorder report chronically high levels of stress, and vulnerability to gambling addiction is enhanced by stressful events, mainly because stress may result in cognitive problems leading to impulsive and unhealthy decisions.
+A stress response is elicited when sensations and observations do not match current or anticipated expectations.
 A primary endocrine response to stress is the secretion of glucocorticoids through the activation of the hypothalamic-pituitary-adrenal axis.
-Although their release serves to maintain homeostasis during acute episodes of stress, prolonged stress responses have been associated with structural brain damage both in humans and animals.
+Although their release serves to maintain homeostasis during acute episodes of stress, prolonged stress responses have been associated with structural brain damage in humans and animals.
 In humans, stress also enhances addictive craving, and relapse to addiction is more likely to occur in individuals exposed to high levels of stress.
-Since oxidative stress may be implicated in the etiology of addictive behaviors, use of antioxidants to reduce relapse, improve cognitive functioning, and reduce addictive urges may be a sensible step.
+Since oxidative stress may be implicated in the etiology of addictive behaviors, the use of antioxidants to reduce relapse, improve cognitive functioning, and reduce addictive urges may be a sensible step.

 Title: Online Coping Skills Counseling for Problem Gambling and Trauma

 Our key study question is whether an integrated focus on PG and PTSD (Seeking Safety; SS) offers a valuable new option for clinical care compared to a pure gambling problem approach (Cognitive-Behavioral Therapy for PG; CBT-PG).
 This question—the impact of integrated versus non-integrated treatment for co-occurring disorders—is one of the key issues in the field currently and has never been studied in relation to PG and PTSD.